 Everyone responds differently to Pilates, but if you maintain a somewhat regular practice, you’ll see changes quickly.
 According to Joseph Pilates, the creator of Pilates: “10 sessions — feel the difference, 20 sessions — see the difference, 30 sessions — have a new body.”

 This 20 minute Pilates workout will take you through exercises that will help with the tight hamstrings and shoulders that are common for men, but experienced by all.
 All you need is your mat!

 Getting started with Pilates

 Pilates can be done on a mat or with specialized equipment.
 Mat Pilates classes, like the 20 minute workout above, tend to focus on core work and require you to support the stabilization of your body.
-Pilates equipment, like the Cadillac or Reformer, gives you a frame to work within that is often more helpful than mat but can be more challenging when springs are added or taken away.
+Pilates equipment, like the Cadillac or Reformer, gives you a frame to work within that is often more helpful than a mat, but can be more challenging when springs are added or taken away.
 Working on the equipment can also target and tone specific areas of your body very efficiently.

 If you’re new to Pilates or fitness in general, it can be worthwhile to begin with a private Pilates session to get individualized attention and a more customized Pilates-based fitness program.
 You can also explore Pilates on your own and learn the Pilates basics with a beginners Pilates workout.

-At MOVE Wellness, our memberships allow clients to individualize their experience by selecting from a movement menu of in-person or livestream options, with the expert support you need to meet your goals.
+At MOVE Wellness, our memberships allow clients to individualize their experience by selecting from a movement menu of in-person, livestream, or on demand options, with the expert support you need to meet your goals.

 Call us today at 734-224-2306 to learn more or start now online.
 We offer private training and small group classes in our Ann Arbor, Michigan studio.
 In addition, take classes from the comfort and privacy of your own home with MOVE Livestream and MOVE On Demand.
 There are even classes specifically focused on core exercises for men!